-Among the 4 branches, the stall at Mr Teh Tarik (Ang Mo Kio) and Alwadi Coffeeshop (Onan Road branches) also sell rojak.
+Among the different branches, the stall at Mr Teh Tarik (Ang Mo Kio) and Alwadi Coffeeshop (Onan Road branches) also sell rojak.

-The Putu piring goes at $2.50 per pack of 5, and some malay traditional desserts also available including pineapple tarts ($22), peanut makmur ($22) and lapis prune ($50 for large, $15 for small).
+The stall also sells some Malay traditional desserts also available including pineapple tarts ($22), peanut makmur ($22) and lapis prune ($50 for large, $15 for small).

 They are made on the spot to order so once can be assured that they will always be piping hot.